 Round 9: INV DEC around (6)

-Round 1: Magic circle, chain 1 and make 5 SC stitches into ring (5)
+Round 1: Magic circle, chain 1 and make 5 SC sts into ring (5)

-Make a slip stitch in the next stitch and then fasten off, leaving a long tail.
+Make a slip stitch in the next st and then fasten off, cut yarn leaving a long tail for sewing.
+Set aside for assembly later.

 Row 1: Chain 4, HDC in 4th (farthest) chain from hook, ch 1, HDC, ch 1, HDC.
 Chain 2, turn.